Jaundice in babies

 - jaundice that appears in the first 24 hours after birth is not normal – it must be checked out

-- jaundice that is still present after two weeks of age should be checked out with a blood test
+- jaundice still there after 2 weeks of age should be checked by a doctor

 What is jaundice?